 Deveron Projects has built up a sizable archive of books, music, essays, films and other digital and physical records over the years.
 Our Town Collection forms part of this, with works by past resident artists displayed across shops, schools, the train station and many other places in and out the town.
 All of this is available to everyone and ensures that the projects, outputs and outcomes live on in the town and beyond.
 Visit our online project pages or come and see us.

 Whatever happens on a small scale is always connected to a larger reality.
 Working in our hometown with artists from around the world connects our local communities with the international sphere.

-Deveron Projects draws inspiration from Sir Patrick Geddes, the Aberdeenshire-born “father of town planning” who viewed society as a bio-diverse interconnected system.
-By adopting his polymathic approach we respond to the many interests and needs of all age groups, subcultures and demographics in our community.
+Deveron Projects draws inspiration from Sir Patrick Geddes, the Aberdeenshire born father of town planning who viewed society as a bio-diverse interconnected system.
+By adopting his plural approach, we seek to respond to the many interests and needs of all age groups, cultures and demographics in our community.